DavidMorano/overflow/wsconskeys/README.txt

 WSCONSKEYS

-This program loads default keys for the WorkStation-Conole device.
+This program loads default keys for the WorkStation-Console device.

 Synopsis:
 $ wsconskeys